wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 These instructions describe the steps to upgrade the multi-tenant node 3.6 or lower up to 4.0.

-## Step 1: Contact Wallarm support team
+## Step 1: Contact the Wallarm support team

 Currently, to get the latest version of the [custom ruleset building](../user-guides/rules/compiling.md) feature during multi-tenant node upgrade, request the [Wallarm support team](mailto:support@wallarm.com) assistance.

 !!! info "Blocked upgrade"
-    Using incorrect version of the custom ruleset building feature may lead to the upgrade process blocking.
+    Using an incorrect version of the custom ruleset building feature may block the upgrade process.

-The support team will also help you with answers to all questions related to the multi-tenant node upgrade and necessary reconfiguration.
+The support team will also help you answer all questions related to the multi-tenant node upgrade and necessary reconfiguration.

 ## Step 2: Follow standard procedure